Tested on animals:No

 This is the Cover FX foundation that put this company on the map, so to speak—but is it worth your attention?
-Definitely not if you want sun protection from your foundation because this does not contain sufficient UVA-protecting ingredients.
-This is also a bad choice if you have blemish-prone skin; the waxes and emollients it contains can contribute to clogged pores (labeling this foundation non-comedogenic is an extreme example of how misused this term has become).
+Unfortunately it's a bad choice if you have blemish-prone skin; the waxes and emollients it contains can contribute to clogged pores (labeling this foundation non-comedogenic is an extreme example of how misused this term has become).

 More akin to grease paint than traditional foundation, this thick cream compact foundation drags if you apply it over bare skin.
 Application improves when you moisturize your skin beforehand, and this has a moist finish that absolutely must be set with powder (which adds to its already-thick appearance).
 The only reason to consider this heavy-duty foundation is if you need major coverage, such as for birthmarks, melasma, persistent redness, or flat facial scars.
 Although it looks more natural on skin than some other full-coverage foundations (such as original Dermablend), it still is not natural by anyone’s definition—you will absolutely look like you’re wearing foundation.